JetBrains/kotlin-web-site/docs/reference/java-to-kotlin-interop.md

 variance, because it is all Java has.

-To make Kotlin APIs work in Java we generate `Box<Super>` as `Box<? extends Super>` for covariantly defined `Box` (`Foo<? super Bar>` for contravariantly defined `Foo`) when it appears *as a parameter*.
-When it's a return value, we don't generate wildcards, because otherwise Java clients will have to deal with them (and it's against the common Java coding style), so the function from our example are actually translated as follows:
+To make Kotlin APIs work in Java we generate `Box<Super>` as `Box<? extends Super>` for covariantly defined `Box` (or `Foo<? super Bar>` for contravariantly defined `Foo`) when it appears *as a parameter*.
+When it's a return value, we don't generate wildcards, because otherwise Java clients will have to deal with them (and it's against the common Java coding style).
+Therefore, the functions from our example are actually translated as follows:

 ``` java
 // return type - no wildcards